 My husband once told me that everything we see is somebody’s opinion.
 The older I get the more this truth reveals itself.

-About a month ago, just before America unburied its hidden spaces once again, my husband and I visited Washington D.C.
+In 2016, just before America unburied its hidden spaces once again, my husband and I visited Washington D.C.
 While there, we spent hours in the Smithsonian Institution’s Air and Space Museum, and my favorite moment was sitting in the planetarium to watch the short film Dark Universe, narrated by astrophysicist Neil deGrasse Tyson.
 In the film, Tyson explains that the planets, stars, and everything we can see makes up less than 5% of the universe.
 The other 95% is made of dark energy and dark matter.

 That’s right, in a real way, we are incapable of seeing the universe as it is.